2014 – The year ahead

 7. Keeping on with the events theme, we’re happy to once again take our national conference back to Las Vegas.
 With a new name, the Best Friends National Conference, we’re expecting the largest group of attendees ever.
 Last year, 1,500 passionate advocates, rescuers and volunteers attended the conference in Jacksonville to soak in the knowledge we need to Save Them All.
 This year, the conference will include a celebratory twist for our 30th anniversary – even more reason to attend.
 Are you familiar with our national conference?
 If not, you can download last year’s presentations and learn more about this important and energizing week here.
 When you’re on that page, make sure you sign up for the email updates.
 You’ll be the first to know when registration is open.

 8. Last year, there was tremendous progress on the puppy mill issue.
 Through local ordinances that ban the sale of mill-bred pets, state ordinances that tighten up puppy mill operations, and the closing of a federal loophole on Internet sales, the animals won big.
 However, too many animals are still suffering due to the abuses of the pet trade, and we don’t plan to slow down!
 More than 40 communities throughout North America have banned stores from selling pets from mills, and we will continue working with more local governments to enact their own bans.
 So far, 2014 is off to a great start.
 Governor Cuomo in New York just signed into law a bill that allows municipal governments to regulate pet dealers locally.
 It’s a huge win for the animals and opens the door for communities in New York State to follow the lead cities across Southern California and around the country.
-You can learn more about our vision for the future of pet stores by watching this video.

 9. Our work for pit-bull-terrier-like dogs is also going strong.
 Seventeen states now have some form of law prohibiting breed discrimination.
 Our focus this year will be on growing that number.
 Our wins in Nevada, Rhode Island and Connecticut last year gave us the momentum we’re carrying into Missouri, Utah and South Dakota.
 You can help with all of our legislative efforts.
-Click here to sign up for our action alerts.
-We’ll let you know when there’s critical action needed in your area.

 10. For the last few years, we’ve been helping communities deploy programs aimed at reducing the number of community cats entering shelters.
 Along with our partners at PetSmart Charities®, cities like Albuquerque and San Antonio have seen dramatic reductions in the number of cats being killed in shelters.
 We’re excited to continue this successful program in Baltimore in 2014.
 The program aims to fix 3,500 cats a year!
-Read up on this and more of our model programs on our website by clicking here.

 Best Friends Animal Society